Christina Honsel

 Christina Honsel (born 7 July 1997) is a German athlete specialising in the high jump.
 She represented her country at the 2019 World Championships without qualifying for the final.
 Earlier that year she won a silver medal at the 2019 European U23 Championships.

 Her personal bests in the event are 2.00 metres outdoors (Heilbronn 2025) and 1.98 metres indoors (Leipzig 2023).

+She placed fourth at high jump at the 2026 European Championship in Birmingham.